Sobekhotep III: Reign

 Sobekhotep III was the first of a group of Thirteenth Dynasty kings about whom there exists historical records.
 This group of Thirteenth Dynasty kings are all known from many objects.
 These kings produced many seals and there are many private monuments that can be dated to these reigns.
 This would seem to indicate that Egypt was relatively stable during this period.

+Attestations

+The main attestations of Sobekhotep III are found in Upper Egypt.
+Only small finds (tradables) are attested in Lower Egypt and Nubia.
+For a full list, see Ryholt 1997:343-44 File 13/26 Sobekhotep III is also indirectly attested by monuments owned by people associated with him.